 Our culture and city actively support and celebrate a wide range of sexual identities, orientations, and behaviors.
 And yet there are many men and women conflicted between their sexual desires and their faith.
 These men and women long for a different way.
 Portland Fellowship offers a message to those conflicted -- a message of freedom and hope found in Jesus Christ.

-Our purpose is to glorify Jesus Christ by proclaiming His desire and incredible power to release people from sin.
-Such freedom begins with repentance from one's sin and put their faith in Christ as Savior and Lord.
+Our purpose is to glorify Jesus Christ by proclaiming His incredible power to release people from being controlled by their desires.
+Such freedom begins with repentance from one's sin and putting faith in Christ as Savior and Lord.

 Those who come to us are wounded by past hurts and taken captive by the desire to fulfill unmet needs for love and affirmation through (unwanted) same-sex desires and relationships.
 Portland Fellowship seeks to help equip men and women to walk in freedom from these desires as transformation takes place.
-Our emphases is not to simply change one's attraction or transition people from 'gay' to 'straight' (although many have seen this identity change take place in their lives), but rather to disciple men and women into a deeper walk with Christ and allow Him to do a transforming work.
+Our emphasis is not on changing one's attraction from 'gay' to 'straight' (although many have seen this identity change take place in their lives), but rather to disciple men and women into a growing personal relationship with Christ, allowing Him to do a transforming work.

 Portland Fellowship is a non-profit, interdenominational ministry.
 We do not support political agendas or candidates.
 We are not a mental-health agency.
-We do not practice reparative (or conversion) therapy, as those goals and methodology differ to the stated goals of Portland Fellowship.
-Please call the office for more clarity and additional understanding.
+We do not practice reparative (or conversion) therapy, as those goals and methodologies differ from the stated goals of Portland Fellowship.
+Please call the office if you have questions.